 Step 3 — Get Your Report

-I examine your notice and send you a clear written summary.
+I examine your notice and send you a clear written report.
 Go to the Services Page.

 What You Get